smallp/vscode-ci/client/README.md

 ### Document Symbol

 Pressing F1 in VS Code, and type @.
 Then you can get all the methods in this file.
+It also work for outlink.

 ### Goto definition